 Execution is the name of the game of course, but I’ll touch on this in greater detail in a subsequent blog, as we near the end of what I refer to as the Critical Impact Activities (CIAs).
-These are the activities that believe multi-unit managers must learn to execute consistently, in order to be effective in their role.
-As a reminder the 6 CIAs are – Analyse, Plan, Communicate, Observe, Develop and Review.
-This blog will delve into Plan a little more, to understand why having a disciplined and structured approach to planning is so important in my view.
+These are the activities that multi-unit managers must learn to execute consistently to be effective in their role.
+As a reminder the six CIAs are – Analyse, Plan, Communicate, Observe, Develop and Review.
+This blog will delve into the Plan a little more, to understand why having a disciplined and structured approach to planning is so important in my view.

 Now try not to groan when I mention the term SMART objectives, Yes, I know just about everyone in business can repeat the mantra of Specific, Measurable, Achievable, Realistic and Time Bound (or variations of the same theme).
-However in my experience, a manager’s ability to recite this bears little or no relation to their ability to actually write objectives that conform to this standard.
-Why this seems to be such a universal challenge for people, is perhaps best suited to another blog and for more learned commentators than I.
+However, in my experience, a manager’s ability to recite this bears little or no relation to their ability to write objectives that conform to this standard.
+Why this seems to be such a universal challenge for people, is perhaps best suited to another blog and for more learned commentators.

-From a multi-unit manager perspective I believe creating a robust and value-added action plan is achieved through the following straight forward steps:
+From a multi-unit manager’s perspective I believe creating a robust and value-added action plan is achieved through the following steps:

 - Analyse current performance and consider what needs to be achieved – why does it matter?

 - Determine what you need to do to close the gap – (if performance is under where it needs to be) or the size of the opportunity that you want to exploit.